wavemotion-dave/DS994a/README.md

 * Full mapping of any of the 12 DS keys to any combination of TI Joysticks/Keyboard
 * Virtual TI-99/4A keyboard with classic stylings just the way you remember it
 * Disk Support for DSK1, DSK2 and DSK3 up to 360K each using a modification for the standard TI Disk Controller (you need 994adisk.bin - see BIOS files below)
-* Speech is not fully emulated (but games requiring the Speech Synth will run/play - just no voice except...)
-* A few games have speech samples built-in: Parsec, Alpiner, Moonmine, Star Trek, Bigfoot, Superfly, Microsurgeon and Fathom
+* The TI Speech Synth is not fully emulated - but there are built-in speech samples for the following games: Parsec, Alpiner, Moonmine, Buck Rogers, Star Trek, MASH, Bigfoot, Superfly, Microsurgeon, Fathom, Sewermania, and Borzork.

 Copyright :
 -----------------------